Major revision January 1990

 RA404 The Green Party opposes any common asylum policy for the European Community which results in more restrictions on asylum seeking or in reduced rights for refugees.
 We support common asylum policies that result in better treatment of asylum seekers across the European Community.
 Any common asylum policies for EC member states should be formulated under the scrutiny of democratically accountable bodies.

 RA405 The Green Party will oppose any person being left destitute after a failed asylum claim or if deemed to have not applied "appropriately".
 Any person in the United Kingdom should be entitled to the basic necessities of life, including but not limited to food, shelter and medical care, by legal means, whether this be achieved through employment rights or public funds.

 RA406 The Green Party supports the recognition of bisexual people, lesbians and gay men as social groups within the meaning of the Convention.
-The Green Party further recognises that gender issues may be a rightful cause for an asylum claim, as where, for example, a woman or girl may be subject to female genital mutilation or forced marriage were she to be denied asylum.
+The Green Party further recognises that gender issues may be a rightful cause for an asylum claim, as where, for example, a person may be subject to female genital mutilation or forced marriage were they to be denied asylum.
 We will adopt this approach in our treatment of such asylum seekers and ensure the training of immigration decision-makers to enable them to properly assess claims for refugee status based on sexual orientation or gender identity.